We’re going to talk about some of my best practice tips using Advanced Editor inside Power BI.

 This is why having an understanding of the advanced editor is key.
 Hopefully you can become much more familiar with the advanced editor, because you might have a lot of errors to fix and you don’t want to delete all of them.

 My main point is that having an understanding is more important than being able to write any code.
 That’s my main takeaway for you from this tutorial.

-If you want to learn many advanced query editor techniques, then check out the content contained within this one course module at Enterprise DNA Online.
-This is the course where most members see the biggest transformation from there work in Power BI once they have completed it.
+If you want to learn many advanced query editor techniques, check out the content contained within this one course module at Enterprise DNA Online.
+This is the course where most members see the biggest transformation from their work in Power BI once they have completed it.